Sports Coach Logo Sports Coach Training Principles Fitness Components

 Turf ToeTurf toe is a hyperextension injury resulting in a sprain to the Metatarsophalangeal joint of the Great Toe, commonly known as the "big toe".
 This type of injury may result from repetitive overuse or by an individual trauma to the foot.
 (Prentice 2006, page 548)[4]

-The most common mechanism that causes Turf Toe is the application of a downward force.
+The most common mechanism that causes turf toe is applying a downward force.
 Turf Toe accounts for more than 80% of toe injuries.
-These injuries cause the Great Toe to become Dorsiflexed beyond its biomechanical limits; therefore, resulting in a tear of the capsule.
-An athlete with Turf Toe may experience a significant amount of pain and swelling around the injured joint.
+These injuries caused the Great Toe to become Dorsiflexed beyond its biomechanical limits, resulting in a capsule tear.
+An athlete with Turf Toe may experience significant pain and swelling around the injured joint.
 (Prentice 2006, page 548)[4]

 As stated by the staff at the Orthopedic Institute, the pain occurs at the Metatarsophalangeal joint where the big toe attaches to the foot.
 The amount of pain increases when the athlete pushes off their foot.
-Pain may occur when the foot is moved in extension or while running or jumping.
+Pain may occur when the foot is moved in extension, running, or jumping.
 (Orthopedic Institute)

 Select this link to read the article where the authors discuss the rehabilitation of common foot injuries.